This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Risk Factor #3: Blood Type Incompatibility and Jaundice

-This can lead to jaundice or a yellowing of the skin that occurs when a substance called bilirubin builds up in the blood.
+This can lead to jaundice or a yellowing of the skin when a substance called bilirubin builds up in the blood.
 This can eventually lead to a condition called kernicterus that may cause brain damage if not treated.

 Red blood cells can then break down, leading to elevated bilirubin levels when there is an ABO incompatibility.

-Rh incompatibility occurs when a mother is Rh-negative, and the newborn is Rh-positive.
+Rh incompatibility occurs when a mother is Rh-negative and the newborn is Rh-positive.
 The mother makes antibodies that attack the newborn’s red blood cells and can lead to other problems besides jaundice.
 Rh incompatibility is preventable with a special treatment called RhoGAM that the mother receives at 28 weeks of gestation.

 Rh or blood incompatibility doesn’t always mean that a baby will develop cerebral palsy.
-Still, it’s a risk factor, and, therefore, a blood compatibility test should be carried out during early pregnancy or after childbirth if your baby develops jaundice.
+Still, it’s a risk factor, and therefore, a blood compatibility test should be carried out during early pregnancy or after childbirth if your baby develops jaundice.

 Blood incompatibility is not the only cause of jaundice.
 It is fairly common in newborns and is highly treatable if detected early.